Healthcare Branding

 When logos and brand standards are being redesigned or updated, make sure the designer supports font choices with target audiences in mind.
 Maximizing the impact of marketing messages depends on maximizing the readability of the message.

-How Hospitals Can Build Brand Loyalty
+How to Build Brand Loyalty in Healthcare

 64% of U.S Adults trust healthcare companies.